 Stress Management

-Chronic stress can contribute to hair loss.
+Chronic stress can contribute to baldness.
 Implementing stress-reduction techniques such as meditation, yoga, or regular exercise can be beneficial.

 Gentle Hair Care